Global Gauge Symmetries and Spatial Asymptotic Boundary Conditions in Yang-Mills Theory: Redundant gauge symmetries and constraints

 \section{Redundant gauge symmetries and constraints}

-Having reproduced the result that the subgroup of boundary-preserving gauge transformations $\mathcal{G}^I$ consists of those transformations that become constant at infinity - interpreted properly as the boundary of the compact space $\hat{\Sigma}$ - it is time we turn to the question of the redundancy or ``triviality'' of these gauge transformations.
-That is: which elements of $\mathcal{G}^I$ are generated by the Gauss law constraint, which is the primary first-class constraint of Yang-Mills theory,\footnote{Besides the $\Pi^0=0$ constraint that tells us that the time-component $A_0$ of the gauge field is a Lagrange multiplier, but which is excluded in our analysis because we are working in temporal gauge $A_0=0$ from the beginning.} and can therefore be interpreted to be unphysical, i.e. to not have DES?
+Having reproduced the result that, as long as one picks an $\text{Ad}(G)$-invariant boundary gauge field configuration, the subgroup of boundary-preserving gauge transformations $\mathcal{G}^I$ consists of those transformations that become constant at infinity - interpreted properly as the boundary of the compact space $\hat{\Sigma}$ - it is time we turn to the question of the redundancy or ``triviality'' of these gauge transformations.
+That is: which elements of $\mathcal{G}^I$ are generated by the Gauss law constraint, which is the first-class constraint defining the constraint surface of Yang-Mills theory,\footnote{Besides the $\Pi^0=0$ constraint that tells us that the time-component $A_0$ of the gauge field is a Lagrange multiplier, but which is excluded in our analysis because we are working in temporal gauge $A_0=0$ from the beginning.} and can therefore be interpreted to be unphysical?